-- 32.1 Each facility shall maintain sufficient and appropriate type equipment consistent with resident needs. - 32.2 Such equipment shall consist of no less than the following:
+- Each facility shall maintain sufficient and appropriate types of equipment consistent with resident needs and sufficient to meet emergency situations. - 32.2 All equipment to meet the needs of the residents shall be maintained in safe and good operational condition.